Arjun Kapoor: Early life and family

 Kapoor was educated at the Arya Vidya Mandir school in Mumbai, which he attended until his 11th grade.
-After failing his eleventh grade examinations, he quit his studies.He didn’t even complete grade 12.
+After failing his eleventh grade examinations, he quit his studies and did not complete grade 12.
 In his teens and early twenties, Kapoor developed obesity and approximately weighed 140 kg; he later said that due to his condition, he used to be "sloppy, grumpy" and "under-confident".

 Career

-2003–14: Early work, acting debut and breakthrough
+2003–2014: Early work and breakthrough

 Kapoor's first job in the film industry was as an assistant director on Nikhil Advani's Kal Ho Naa Ho in 2003.
-He also assisted Advani on his next directorial Salaam-e-Ishq: A Tribute to Love (2007), and worked as an associate producer on two of his father's productions—No Entry (2005) and Wanted (2009).
+He also assisted Advani on his next directorial, Salaam-e-Ishq: A Tribute to Love (2007), and worked as an associate producer on two of his father's productions—No Entry (2005) and Wanted (2009).
 Kapoor was then signed on for a three-film contract with Yash Raj Films, a leading production company in India.